OuhscBbmc/redcap-migration/migration-to-new-server.md

   * OS.
     Linux may be easier than Windows if you're more comfortable with bash than PowerShell.
     Or vice versa.
-    If you're Windows using the GUI (not PowerShell), take screenshots of your steps when you practice.
+    If you're installing on Windows with the GUI (not with PowerShell), take screenshots of your steps when you practice.
-* Upgrade vs Migrate:
-  * Don't upgrade & migrate in the same step (eg, from v13.1.0 on local to v14.1.0 in the cloud)
-  * Ideally upgrade on your old instance before migrating
-  * If you migrate before you upgrade, consider staying on the old version for a few weeks before you upgrade.
-It helps identify location of problems